User Guide

 print(f"Scheduling for \t {future_time.strftime("%H:%M:%S")}")

-# schdule the run in the future
+# schedule the run in the future

 hatchet.client.admin.schedule_workflow(